toulbar2/CFN-learn/renault/README.md

 7. combining learned preferences with known constraints [0|1]
 8. comparison with predictions from an oracle method knowing the test set [0|1]
 9. initial seed for random generator
-10. find lambda value automatically using the StARS (Stability Approach to Regularization Selection) algorithm [0|1]
+10. find lambda value automatically using the StARS algorithm [0|1]

 ## Experiments